Everything You Need to Know About Vaginal Crohn’s

 How common is vaginal Crohn's?

-Whilst vaginal Crohn's is not common, those with perianal disease might notice some crossover since a study found 81% of those with vaginal Crohn's had active perianal disease.1 Therefore, whilst all females should be aware of the symptoms, those with perianal disease, in particular, should pay close attention.
+While vaginal Crohn's is not common, those with perianal disease might notice some crossover.
+While all women should be aware of the symptoms, those with perianal disease, in particular, should pay close attention.2

 What is the treatment for vaginal Crohn's?

 The way vaginal Crohn's is treated depends on the severity of the condition.
-Some patients might require surgery (for example a vulvectomy in extreme cases which can partially or fully remove the vulva) whilst others might require things like antibiotics and antifungal creams.
+Some patients might require surgery.
+Others might require topical or systemic drugs.1

-Standard medication to treat the gastro symptoms of Crohn's (such as steroids and biological drugs) have also been found to help heal vaginal Crohn's.1 Because the condition is so rare, treatment does seem to depend on the individual and isn't as standardised as other aspects of Crohn's.
+Standard medication to treat the gastro symptoms of Crohn's (such as steroids and biologic drugs) have also been found to help heal vaginal Crohn's.
+Because the condition is so rare, treatment does seem to depend on the individual and isn't as standardized as other aspects of Crohn's.1,2

-What should I do if I suspect I have vaginal Crohn's?
+What should I do if I suspect I have it?

 The reason why I wanted to write this article is that many women don't necessarily connect our Crohn's disease with the rest of our bodies.
 You might well be seeing a separate gynecologist for your issues and not even think about mentioning these symptoms to your gastro team.

-Firstly, don't panic – some of the above symptoms might not always indicate vaginal Crohn's.
-For example, a bacterial infection can be caused by many things; as can general soreness and pain when urinating/during intercourse.
+First, don't panic – some of the above symptoms might not indicate vaginal Crohn's.
+For example, a bacterial infection can be caused by many things, as can general soreness and pain when urinating or having intercourse.

-Whilst a gynecologist will still be your first point of call, it is well worth ensuring your medical team is connected and see this as a part of Crohn's.
+While a gynecologist will still be your first point of call, it is well worth ensuring your whole medical team is connected and see this as a part of Crohn's.

 Finally, don't be afraid to speak about it and seek support.
-Whilst vaginal Crohn's isn't common, there are people in the same boat as you; who can offer invaluable support.
+Vaginal Crohn's isn't common, but there are people in the same boat as you who can offer invaluable support.